AmaanSayyad/APT-Casino-Polygon/README.md

 # APT Casino - Polygon Amoy

-A decentralized casino platform built on Polygon Amoy Testnet with Pyth Entropy (via Arbitrum Sepolia) for provably fair gaming and MetaMask Smart Accounts integration.
+A decentralized casino platform built on Polygon Amoy Testnet with Pyth Entropy (via Arbitrum Sepolia) for provably fair gaming/gambling

 ## 🎮 The Story Behind APT Casino

-A few days ago, I was exploring transactions on Etherscan when I saw an advertisement for a popular centralized casino platform offering a 200% bonus on first deposits.
+A few days ago, I was exploring some transactions on Etherscan, where I saw an advertisement of https://stake.com/ offering a 200% bonus on first deposits.
 I deposited 120 USDT and received 360 USDT in total balance in their custodial wallet.

 When I started playing, I discovered I could only bet $1 per game and couldn't increase the amount.
 After contacting customer support, I learned I had been trapped by hidden "wager limits" tied to the bonus scheme.
 To withdraw my original deposit, I would need to play $12,300 worth of games!

-In a desperate attempt to recover my funds, I played different games all night—roulette, mines, spin wheel—and lost everything.
+In a desperate attempt to recover my funds, I played different games all night - roulette, mines, spin wheel and lost everything.

 This frustrating experience inspired APT Casino: a combination of GameFi, AI, and DeFi where users can enjoy casino games in a safe, secure, and transparent environment that doesn't scam its users.